konsumer/angular-cardflow/README.md

 1. Include the cardflow.js script provided by this component into your app. (if you are using bower, type `bower install angular-cardflow`)
 2. Add angular-cardflow as a module dependency to your app.
 3. Add CSS to make it look nice.
 I tried to keep all of the look & animation in CSS only, for maximum configurability.
-There is an example in `examples/cardflow.css`
+There is an example in `examples/cardflow.css`.
+You may want to disable shadows & gradients for good performance on mobile.

 ## Attributes